Non-vanishing of geodesic periods of automorphic forms: Introduction

-The first general result in this direction seems to be the work of Katok \cite{Katok85} who proved that for a holomorphic form $f$ on $\Gamma$ (including the co-compact case) there exists at least one non-vanishing geodesic period using Poincar\'{e} series techniques.
-Zelditch \cite[Thm.
-0.4]{zel92} used a variant of the Selberg trace formula to estimate the first moment of the geodesic periods (averaged over $C_\Gamma(X)$) which yields non-vanishing when the Laplacian on $X_\Gamma$ admits an eigenfunction with eigenvalue $0<\lambda<\tfrac{19}{400}$.
+The first general result in this direction seems to be the work of Katok \cite{Katok85}, who proved that for a holomorphic automorphic form $f$ on $\Gamma$ (including the co-compact case), there exists at least one non-vanishing geodesic period.
+The proof relies on Poincar\'{e} series techniques.
+Zelditch used a variant of the Selberg trace formula to estimate the first moment of the geodesic periods (averaged over $C_\Gamma(X)$) \cite[Thm.\ 5A]{zel92}, which implies that if the Laplacian on $\mathcal{X}_\Gamma$ admits an eigenfunction with eigenvalue $0<\lambda<\tfrac{3}{16}$, then any Maa{\ss} cusp form for $\Gamma$ has infinitely many non-vanishing geodesic periods (and similarly results for Eisenstein series using \cite[Thm.\ 5B]{zel92}).
 In the case of weight $2$ holomorphic forms, Petridis--Risager \cite{PR05} used spectral methods to prove that the geodesic periods for co-compact $\Gamma$ when ordered by geodesic length are normally distributed (and in particular $100\%$ of them are non-vanishing).

-Our second main result is the following non-vanishing theorem in the presence of a cusp. \begin{theorem} Let $\Gamma\leq \PSL_2(\R)$ be a Fuchsian group of the first kind with a cusp.
-Let $f$ be an automorphic form for $\Gamma $ such that either \begin{itemize} \item $\Gamma=\PSL_2(\Z)$ and $f$ is a Maa{\ss} cusp form, or \item $f$ is a holomorphic cusp form of weight $k\in 2\Z_{>0}$. \end{itemize}
+Our second main result is the following general non-vanishing theorem in the presence of a cusp, more specifically we show that $100\%$ of the geodesic periods are of the expected size.
+We emphasize that in the case of weight $2$ holomorphic forms, the techniques are quite different from those in \cite{PR05}, as we crucially use the presence of a cusp, see Section \ref{sec:ideaofproof} for details on our approach. \begin{theorem} Let $\Gamma\leq \PSL_2(\R)$ be a Fuchsian group of finite covolume with a cusp.
+Let $f$ be a non-zero automorphic form for $\Gamma $ such that either \begin{itemize} \item $\Gamma=\PSL_2(\Z)$ and $f$ is a Hecke--Maa{\ss} cusp form of weight $0$, or \item $y^{-k/2}f$ is a holomorphic cusp form of weight $k\in 2\Z_{>0}$. \end{itemize}

 Then $100\%$ of the geodesic periods of $f$ are non-vanishing when ordered by length.
 More precisely, for any function $h:\R_{\geq 0}\rightarrow \R_{\geq 0}$ such that $h(x)\rightarrow \infty$ as $x\rightarrow \infty$ it holds that